 - Lake Victoria (1:36.38) in 2025

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Irish 1000 Guineas next time out, then you would have backed a total of 4 winners.
 Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -6.19.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2026 Irish 1000 Guineas.
+Ahead of the 2026 Irish 1000 Guineas, why not head over to the racing predictions for tips on other races today?

 Irish 1000 Guineas Past Winners

 Here are the Irish 1000 Guineas past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won, along with the age & weight of the horse.
-Also detailed is the stall where the horse came from and the total number of runners in the race.
+Each row details the race year, the winning horse, and the horse's age & weight.
+Also detailed is the stall from which the horse came and the total number of runners in the race.
 The horse's trainer and the jockey at the time of winning the Irish 1000 Guineas are also displayed, along with the starting price at which the horse was sent off.

 Where have the winning runners come from?